 Prices are 89 shekels to Tel Aviv during the day and 102 at night; to Jerusalem it should cost 172 during the day and 206 at night.
 On weekends it is of course more expensive.

 The Israeli airports authority even has a Taxi Fare Calculator, which is a great aid that not too many tourists know about.

-TLV Airport to Jerusalem
+TLV Airport to Jerusalem (and back)